agropper/maia-cloud-user-app/README.md

 - Event types: `login_success`, `login_failure`, `logout`, `passkey_registered`
 - Each log includes: userId, timestamp, IP address, user agent
 - Queryable in Cloudant dashboard for security audits

+### Email Notifications
+- When a new user registers with passkey, an email notification is sent to the admin
+- Email contains user info and a secure provisioning deep link
+- Provisioning token is stored in the user document for secure access
+- Email service uses Resend API with graceful fallback if not configured
+- Admin can click the deep link to provision the user (create agent, Spaces folder, etc.)

 ### Libraries Used
 - `lib-maia-do-client`: DigitalOcean GenAI API client